The long version of the Self-employment page for sole traders

 Capital allowances

 Boxes 49-59 show capital allowances.
+FreeAgent automatically treats all capital assets as 100% allowable for Annual Investment Allowance in your Self Assessment tax calculations.
+You can change this if you need to.
 There are complex rules governing what you can claim for different assets, which may be based on information that isn't recorded in FreeAgent.
 If you're not sure what figure you can claim here, talk to your accountant.

 Losses